d-german/code-quality-design/Writerside/topics/Understanding-Threads-in-Programming-A-Restaurant-Analogy.md

 ## Thread Pool

-A thread pool is a collection of pre-initialized threads ready to execute tasks.
+A thread pool is a collection of pre-initialized threads ready-to-execute tasks.
 Every .NET application has a thread pool, which maintains a number of worker threads waiting to execute tasks.
 The thread pool, much like the restaurant manager, oversees the kitchen, assigning chefs to different tasks based on their availability and the workload.
 The manager ensures there are enough chefs to handle the orders but not so many that they get in each other's way, avoiding